 Q: Tom, I see that you now have full body, 2 day, 3 day, 4 day, and 5 day splits on your Inner Circle site.
-Do you think a body part split will yield greater muscle gains in a shorter time than a full body or upper-lower program?
-For example, I’m especially interested in the 3-day and 5-day options such as: Day 1: Legs/Abs, Day2: Chest/Shoulders/Triceps, Day 3: Back/Biceps/Forearms, or even splitting it up to one body part a day like this: Day 1 – Back, Day 2 – Chest, Day 3 – Legs, Day 4 – off (cardio), Day 5 – Shoulders, Day 6 – Arms, Day 7 – off (cardio).
-What’s more beneficial to someone who wants to add muscle and keep bodyfat levels low, in the least time possible?
+Do you think a body part split will give greater muscle gains in a shorter time than a full body or upper-lower program?
+If so, what do you think is the best split routine for building muscle?
+For example, I’m especially interested in the 3-day options like Day 1: Chest/Shoulders/Triceps, Day 2: Back/Biceps/Forearms, Day 3:Legs/Abs.
+But I’m also wondering about breaking it up to a 4 or 5 day split where you basically do one major body part per workout.
+What’s more beneficial to someone who wants to add the most muscle and keep bodyfat levels low, in the least time possible?

-A: The short answer is you’ll probably get similar muscle gains from either a 3 day (push pull legs) split or a 5 day split (aka one body part a day, aka “bro” split).
+A: The short answer is you’ll probably get similar muscle gains from either a 3 day (push pull legs) split or a 4 day or a 5 day split (aka one body part a day, aka “bro” split).
 Your gains will also be similar to what you might get with a 2-day split or a full body routine as well, but under one condition: The weekly volume (number of hard sets per muscle per week) is the same.

 On the other hand, if one of those routines allows you to easily accumulate more weekly sets than the other, then that routine might give you an advantage for muscle gains.
 This is one of the reasons that almost all bodybuilders use body part splits, not full body routines.
 Body part splits are usually the best choice for physique athletes.

 The 3-day push pull legs split is the most traditional schedule and when you have muscle size goals, it’s hard to go wrong with that choice.
-It typically involves 5 days a week of lifting (sometimes 6 for competitive bodybuilders).
+It typically involves 5 days a week of lifting (sometimes 6 for advanced competitive bodybuilders).

-The 5-day split is more unconventional, and some say controversial because if you train 5 days a week (like Mon to Fri with weekends off), each muscle is trained with a much lower weekly frequency.
+The 5-day split is more unconventional, and some say controversial, because if you train 5 days a week (like Mon to Fri with weekends off), each muscle is trained with a much lower weekly frequency.
 However, it’s a popular routine and many people do it for the increased recovery between workouts or they choose this split purely out of enjoyment.

 For a while, body part split routines lost some popularity in the mainstream fitness community.
 These routines, especially the ones where you only work one major muscle per session, were even criticized by personal trainers and sports conditioning coaches.
 Sometimes that’s justifiable given the context of sports training and general population fitness, where split routines were deemed “non-functional.”